Signs and Symptoms of Benzodiazepine Abuse

 Benzodiazepines are a large class of drugs that are broadly prescribed for problems with anxiety, stress, panic attacks or sleep.
 They are central nervous system depressants and are addictive after long-term use.
 While the prescribing instructions are clear about not prescribing benzodiazepines for lengthy use, many people use them long enough to become addicted and many more become addicted after abusing the drugs over a long period.

-There are fifteen benzodiazepines used in the US and another 20 that are marketed in other countries.
+Fifteen benzodiazepines are used in the United States and another 20 are marketed in other countries.
 Short-acting benzos are used to help a person fall asleep or to calm a person down before surgery.
 These benzos include ProSom, Restoril, Halcion or Versed.
-Those who are anxious during the day and can't sleep at night will get a long-lasting benzo like Xanax, Librium, Valium or Ativan.
+Those who are anxious during the day and can’t sleep at night will get a long-lasting benzo like Xanax, Librium, Valium or Ativan.

 In low dosages, these drugs are sedatives.
 In moderate dosages, they counter anxiety.
 In high doses they are hypnotics.
 Those abusing the drugs will generally develop a tolerance for the drugs and will get to extremely high dosages.

 - Unsteadiness while walking or moving around

 An older person abusing these drugs may also experience:

 - The appearance of dementia

 If a person takes too much of a benzo, they are likely to experience severe drowsiness, confusion, poor balance, lack of coordination, light-headedness, fainting and muscle weakness.
 Mixing benzodiazepines with alcohol increases central nervous system depression that can cause respiratory suppression that can lead to death.

 A coma is a possible result of a benzodiazepine overdose.
 Many drug users, particularly heroin or cocaine users, abuse benzodiazepines along with other drugs, which means that benzos can be involved in deaths resulting from the combination of drugs.